-Essentially, the TIP provides a schedule by which to coordinate projects among jurisdictions and transportation agencies and serves as a guide for implementation of short-and-medium range transportation planning.
-Importantly, the TIP also serves as a source of information for the public and any transportation stakeholders curious about the region's program of projects.
+The TIP provides a schedule by which to coordinate projects among jurisdictions and transportation agencies and serves as a guide for implementation of short-and-medium range transportation planning.
+The TIP also serves as a source of information for the public and any transportation stakeholders curious about the region's program of projects.

-Inclusion on the AMATS TIP is required for any regional transportation project that will utilize federal transportation funds.
+Any regional transportation project that will utilize federal transportation funds must be included on the AMATS TIP.
 Because of this provision, the AMATS Policy Committee has considerable control on the use of federal transportation funds in the AMATS study area.